julelang/manual/src/std/os.md

 ```jule
 async fn WriteFile(path: str, data: []byte, perm: FileMode)!
 ```
 Writes data to the named file, creating it if necessary\.
 If the file does not exist, creates it with permissions perm \(before umask\); otherwise truncates it before writing, without changing permissions\.
 Since requires multiple system calls to complete, a failure mid\-operation can leave the file in a partially written state\.
-Calls internally \`File\.Open\`, \`File\.Write\`, \`File\.Close\` and forwards any exceptional\.
+Calls internally \`File\.Open\`, \`File\.Write\`, \`File\.Close\` and forwards any error\.

 ## WriteFileSync
 ```jule